OpenChemistry/vtkcatalyst/docs/introduction.rst

 ParaView Catalyst supports several ways for simulations to describe computational meshes and fields.
 One way is to use Conduit's `Mesh Blueprint`_.
-Another way is to use `ADIS`_.
+Another way is to use `Fides`_.
 Furthermore, developers can develop their own implementations of the Catalyst API and still use ParaView's capabilities for in situ data processing and visualization.
 ParaView provides API that such developers can use to initialize and invoke ParaView in situ.